 g) A single buffered BU for a STA in the PS mode shall be forwarded to the STA after a PS-Poll has been received from that STA.
 For a STA using U-APSD, the AP transmits one BU destined for the STA from any AC that is not delivery-enabled in response to PS-Poll from the STA.
 When all ACs associated with the STA are delivery-enabled, AP transmits one BU from the highest priority AC.
 The AP can respond with either an immediate data or (#100)Management frame or with an (#190)ACK frame, while delaying the responding data or (#100)Management frame.

-An S1G AP that sends an (NDP) ACK frame in response to a PS-Poll or NDP PS-Poll frame received from an S1G STA shall set the More Data subfield of the (NDP) ACK frame to 0 when no BU is buffered for the S1G STA and to 1 otherwise.
+An S1G AP that sends an (NDP) ACK frame in response to a PS-Poll or an NDP Modified ACK frame in response to a NDP PS-Poll frame received from an S1G STA shall set the More Data subfield of the (NDP) ACK frame to 0 when no BU is buffered for the S1G STA and to 1 otherwise.

-A More Data subfield equal to 0 in an (NDP) ACK frame that is sent by an S1G AP in response to a PS-Poll or NDP PS-Poll frame received from an S1G STA indicates to the S1G STA that no service period starts, which implies that the S1G STA may enter the doze state.
+A More Data subfield equal to 0 in an (NDP) ACK frame that is sent by an S1G AP in response to a PS-Poll or in an NDP Modified ACK frame in response to a NDP PS-Poll frame received from an S1G STA indicates to the S1G STA that no service period starts, which implies that the S1G STA may enter the doze state.

-A More Data subfield equal to 1 in an (NDP) ACK frame that is sent by an S1G AP in response to a PS-Poll or NDP PS-Poll frame received from an S1G STA indicates to the S1G STA that a service period starts, after which the S1G STA shall remain in the wake state until a frame is received from the S1G AP with the EOSP subfield equal to 1.
-If the ACK with the More Data subfield equal to 1 is an NDP ACK with a Duration Indication subfield equal to 1, the service period starts at a time T after the end of the NDP ACK frame, where T is the time value indicated in the Duration field of the NDP ACK; if the Duration Indication subfield is 0, the service period starts immediately after the end of the NDP ACK frame.
+A More Data subfield equal to 1 in an (NDP) ACK frame that is sent by an S1G AP in response to a PS-Poll or in an NDP Modified ACK frame in response to a NDP PS-Poll frame received from an S1G STA indicates to the S1G STA that a service period starts, after which the S1G STA shall remain in the wake state until a frame is received from the S1G AP with the EOSP subfield equal to 1.
+If the response with the More Data subfield equal to 1 is an NDP ACK with a Duration Indication subfield equal to 1, the service period starts at a time T after the end of the NDP ACK frame, where T is the time value indicated in the Duration field of the NDP ACK; if the Duration Indication subfield is 0, the service period starts immediately after the end of the NDP ACK frame.
+If the response with the More Data subfield equal to 1 is an NDP Modified ACK with a Duration Indication subfield equal to 1, the service period starts at a time T after the end of the NDP Modified ACK frame, where T is the time value indicated in the Duration field of the NDP Modified ACK; if the Duration Indication subfield is 0, the service period starts immediately after the end of the NDP Modified ACK frame.